FrancesCoronel/personal-website-v3/_posts/2015-07-25-fullstack-academy-week-6-review-week.md

 >
 > These are days 29 through 33 (Week 6).
 >
-> There’s also review week, which is from July 20th to July 24.
+> There's also review week, which is from July 20th to July 24.
 Review
 > week doesn't count as Fullstack Academy. ;)
 >
 > ❤️